Ricardo Goss: Real Kings

 In July 2017, he joined Real Kings on a two-year deal.
 He played all 30 league games for Real Kings in the National First Division across the 2017–18 season, as they finished fourth.

 Bidvest Wits

 Goss joined South African Premier Division side Bidvest Wits in August 2018.
 He appeared five times in the South African Premier Division across the 2018–19 season.

 He received an eight-match ban in March 2020 for assaulting the referee in a 2–0 defeat to Cape Town City on 18 January 2020.

 In total, he made 19 league appearances for Bidvest Wits across the 2019–20 season.

 Mamelodi Sundowns

 In September 2020, he joined Mamelodi Sundowns on a five-year contract.
 In response to signing for Mamelodi Sundowns, Goss said "It has been a childhood dream for me to join the club."
+It took until February 2021 for Goss to make his debut for the club, which came in a Nedbank Cup win against Stellenbosch, as Denis Onyango and Kennedy Mweene were often preferred by the manager.
+He failed to make a league appearance for Sundowns in the 2020–21 season, and played just twice in the 2021–22 season.

+In July 2022, he joined SuperSport United on a two-year loan.
+In summer 2024, he returned to SuperSport on loan for a third season.

 International career

 Goss has appeared for South Africa at under-23 level and for the senior national team.

+He was called up to the senior national team for the first time in October 2019 for the Nelson Mandela Challenge match against Mali, and was recalled to the senior national team for 2021 Africa Cup of Nations qualification matches the following month.
+Goss said that he "was stunned" by the call-up and that he "didn't expect things to happen this fast", given he was playing in the second-tier National First Division two seasons prior.